Super Easy Homemade Soft Pretzels

 - Salt: I’ve been using fine sea salt in my bread recipes recently, but kosher salt is fine, too.

-- Sugar: As noted in the post above, I tried several batches with lower amounts of sugar, and they just weren’t quite the same in texture, taste, and appearance.
+- Sugar: I tried several batches with lower amounts of sugar, and they just weren’t quite the same in texture, taste, and appearance.

 Ingredients